-- Pain during urination
+Pain or burning during urination

-- Feeling the need to urinate many times throughout the night
+Feeling the need to urinate many times throughout the night

-- Feeling the need to urinate, but not being able to pass urine
+Feeling the need to urinate, but not being able to pass urine

-- Lower back pain on one side of the body
+Lower back pain on one side of the body

 Sometimes when the first symptoms of bladder cancer appear, the cancer has already spread to another part of the body.
 In this situation, the symptoms depend on where the cancer has spread.
 For example, cancer that has spread to the lungs may cause a cough or shortness of breath, spread to the liver may cause abdominal pain or jaundice (yellowing of the skin and whites of the eyes), and spread to the bone may cause bone pain or a fracture (bone break).
 Other symptoms of advanced bladder cancer may include pain, unexplained appetite loss, and weight loss.

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.